arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 * Aliasing **tables** is especially helpful for long or complex queries involving many tables

 --{{1}}--
-Aliasing **tables** can be helpful for long or complex queries involving multiple tables because it allows you to avoid typing out the full name of a table each time you refer to it.
+Aliasing **tables** allows you to avoid typing out the full name of a table each time you refer to it.

 {{2}}
 *****